CrunchyData/crunchy-katacoda/pg-administration/basic-postgresql-for-dbas-12/setting-up-pg/05-setup-repo.md

 The first step to getting PostgreSQL running on a brand new system is to set the repositories that contain the latest package versions.
-For this demo we use CentOS7, but unfortunately the default repostory contains version 9.2 which has been EOL since Sept 2017 (https://www.postgresql.org/support/versioning).
+For this demo we use CentOS7, but unfortunately the default repository contains version 9.2 which has been EOL since Sept 2017 (https://www.postgresql.org/support/versioning).

 Thankfully the PostgreSQL community provides an RPM repo that contains the latest version of not only postgres but many other popular third-party related tools as well (pgadmin, pgbouncer, pgbackrest, pg_partman, etc).